Guide for planning a budget trip in Africa and do cheap safaris

 In Eastern Africa´s towns, there are plenty of cheap local lodges with no-frills correct rooms (for less than 10 €/double room).
 In tourist places, camps and lodges are always more expensive, and camping can be your cheapest option too.
 Just in remote areas or in parks with limited infrastructure, there are bush camps, super basic and really expensive (30-50 $/pp, crazy!).

-You can try Couchsurfing in Africa as we did.
-“5 stars” hospitality in South Africa.
+Africa.
 We did it in almost all the visited countries and the experience with local people is really different.
 You can also try Airbnb, to get a affordable room, but not too many options, just in big cities.

 5. WHAT ABOUT WILDLIFE IN AFRICA?
 Will I see animals?
 Is it expensive?
 Do I need an organised tour or an expert guide?

-Animals are everywhere in Africa: WRONG!
-We are lucky there are still there.
+are lucky there are still there.
 Hunting, poaching, wars, agriculture.
-Most of Africa people have never seen a lion!
+Most of Africa

-Wild animals are in the Game National Parks and Reserves, public and private, some are famous cause they have the “big five” (lion+leopard+buffalo+elephant+rhino).
+have the “big five” (lion+leopard+buffalo+elephant+rhino).
 You have to pay a fee to see them, but you don´t need a special guide or an organised tour.
 NO!

 Self-drive entrance is allowed in almost all the game parks in Africa.
-Animals are not really dangerous, many game parks have no fences and villages are around (only cattle has to be protected).
-And there are many bush camps without fences in the middle of the wild.
-Just respect wild animals and they will respect you!
+Animals are not really dangerous, many game parks have no fences and

-Danger is a false idea given often by organised safari tours, with guards and rifles and extra money to pay for security!
+a false idea given often by organised safari tours, with guards and rifles and

 - Prices: